17 Popular Java Frameworks for 2023: Pros, cons, and morePosted Nov 11, 2022 | 23 min. (4724 words)

 Blade: Simple application framework with a minimal footprint

-Blade is a lightweight and high-performance Java framework that allows you to build fast web applications in a straightforward way.
-The creators want users to understand the whole framework in a single day.
-Therefore, Blade focuses on simplicity and elegance.
+Blade is a lightweight and high-performance Java framework that allows you to build fast web applications efficiently.
+The creators aim for users to understand the whole framework in a single day.
+To achieve this, Blade focuses on simplicity and elegance.

 The Blade framework follows the MVC (Model-View-Controller) software design pattern.
-It has an easy-to-understand design, as it doesn’t depend on any third-party libraries or introduces too many layers.
-Blade is based on Java 8, and the Netty web server and template engine are built into the framework, too.
-It has a minimal footprint; the source code is less than 500kb in total.
+It has an easy-to-understand design, not depending on any third-party libraries or introducing too many layers.
+Blade is based on Java 8, and the Netty web server and template engine are built into the framework.
+It has a minimal footprint; the source code is less than 500 kb in total.

-With Blade, you have access to a RESTful-style routing interface and can deploy your app as a basic Maven project.
-Blade has built-in security features too, for instance, it comes with CSRF (Cross-Site Request Forgery) and XSS (Cross-site scripting) defense.
-It’s a versatile framework, as it comes with support for plugin extensions and webjar resources.
-The documentation on the main site is in Chinese.
-However, it does have English-language documentation in the GitHub repo.
+With Blade, you have access to a RESTful-style routing interface and can deploy your app as a basic Maven or Gradle project.
+Blade has built-in security features too; for instance, it comes with CSRF (Cross-Site Request Forgery) and XSS (Cross-Site Scripting) defense.
+It’s a versatile framework with support for plugin extensions and webjar resources.

 Dropwizard: Production-ready RESTful web services